What makes “Rick And Morty” or “BoJack Horseman” so impeccably awesome?

 At least that’s how it works with finding the best gems on Netflix, YouTube or Spotify.

 One day I was tired after work.
-I was about to scream “my brain hurts”.
-I looked for something vaguely ambitious to let my cerebral ganglia rest.
-I wanted to turn off my brain, feed it with something that I didn’t have to invest much energy into.
+I was literally about to scream “my brain hurts”.
+I looked for something vaguely ambitious to let my cerebral ganglia rest – turning my brain off and feed it with something that I didn’t have to invest much energy into.

 One option was to get back to reading “The Disaster Artist”, but although the book is peculiarly gracious and perfect for a non-tiring read (I’ll write about it some time as well), I have quickly lost my interest.